Bora Smart Dehumidifier (DXDH02UK)

 Which? tests more thoroughly than any other organisation to make sure we only recommend the very best dehumidifiers – and guide you away from those that don’t make the grade.

 Our test results and ratings reveal big differences between the best and worst dehumidifiers you might buy in the shops.
 A good dehumidifier will extract significantly more water from the air of your home, work quietly and do this without guzzling excess electricity.

-We have reviews and test results for more than 50 dehumidifiers and rated them from a dazzling Best Buy 81% to a low-scoring 44%.
+We've reviewed most of the dehumidifiers you're likely to come across, and rated them from a dazzling Best Buy 85% to a low-scoring 44%.
 Those models that score 70% or over get a Best Buy recommendation from us.
 Those that score below 45% get a Don't Buy label, so you know straightaway which models to avoid.

 Our reviews answer the important dehumidifier questions, including: